Robotron: 2084: Development

+The founders of VidKidz, Eugene Jarvis and Larry DeMar (both shown in 2016), created the game for Williams Electronics, where they both had been employed at previously.

 Robotron: 2084 was developed in six months by Eugene Jarvis and Larry DeMar, founders of Vid Kidz.
-Vid Kidz served as a consulting firm that designed games for Williams Electronics (part of WMS Industries), whom Jarvis and DeMar had previously worked for.
+Vid Kidz served as a consulting firm that designed games for Williams Electronics, whom Jarvis and DeMar had previously worked for.
+Under the working title Robot Wars, the pair used a Gimix 6809 computer to write the game's program in assembly language.
+Jarvis and DeMar playtested the game themselves and continually tweaked the designs as the project progressed.
 The game was designed to provide excitement for players; Jarvis described the game as an "athletic experience" derived from a "physical element" in the two-joystick design.

-Robotron: 2084s gameplay is based on presenting the player with conflicting goals: avoid enemy attacks to survive, defeat enemies to progress, and save the family to earn points.
-It was first inspired by Stern Electronics' 1980 arcade game Berzerk and the Commodore PET computer game Chase.
+After spending 18 months working collectively on Defender and Stargate, the developers desired a new creative focus and chose robots.
+The game was first inspired by Stern Electronics' 1980 arcade game Berzerk and the Commodore PET computer game Chase.
 Berzerk is a shooting game in which a character traverses a maze to shoot robots, and Chase is a text-based game in which players lure text characters into obstacles.

-The initial concept involved a passive main character; the object was to get robots that chased the protagonist to collide with stationary, lethal obstacles.
-The game was deemed too boring compared to other action titles on the market, which led to shooting being added to provide more excitement.
-The shooting elements drew inspiration from the 1978 arcade game Space Invaders, which had previously inspired Defender.
+The initial concept involved a passive main character; the object was to force robots chasing the protagonist to collide with stationary, lethal obstacles.
+As they deemed the design too boring compared to other action titles on the market, the developers added shooting gameplay to provide more excitement.
+The shooting elements drew inspiration from the 1978 arcade game Space Invaders, which had previously inspired Defender, their first arcade game.